8390775578/ESP32-WebSocket_LED-_Controller/README.md

 ESP32 WebSocket LED Controller

+flow to run this code

+step 1) Build the Project:
+         a) Run idf.py build to build the project.
+         b)For a new project,
+         c)Use idf.py create-project project1.
+step 2) idf.py menuconfig (this should be in code file directory)
+        a)GUI will open
+        b)Navigate to EXAMPLE CONNECTION CONFIGURATION and set the WiFi SSID (WiFi name) and WiFi Password (Ensure you use the correct WiFi credentials,            as they are case-sensitive). step 3)idf.py set-target esp32s3/esp32 step 4) idf.py flash step 5) idf.py monitor

+  a)In the output, you will receive an IPv4 address (e.g., XXX.XXX.XXX.XXX).
+  b)Copy and paste this IP address into your browser’s URL bar and press Enter. c)In the same URL, append /ws at the end (e.g., XXX.XXX.XXX.XXX/ws) and press Enter. d)If the connection is successful, you should see confirmation.
+Copy XXX.XXX.XXX.XXX/ws and paste it into Postman WebSocket or a Simple WebSocket      Client extension. step 6) Now you are ready to go

 This project implements a WebSocket Echo Server on an ESP32, allowing users to control an LED remotely via WebSocket messages.
 The ESP32 connects to a network and listens for WebSocket messages to toggle the LED on or off.

 ## Features